tetsuok/conllx-to-tikz-dep/README.md

 This converter aims to provide a function to visualize a simple dependency tree through converting from the CoNLL-X data format to the tikz-dependency.

-Currently, I have implemented the converter in Python, C and [Go](http://golang.org/).
-The functionality of these implementations is mostly same except that the C implementation does not provide command line options.
+Currently, I have implemented the converter in Python, C/C++ and [Go](http://golang.org/).
+The functionality of these implementations is mostly same except that the C/C++ implementation does not provide command line options.
 The code is known to work on Linux and OS X.

 ### Software Requirements ###